msft-mirror-aosp/platform.external.toolchain-utils/compiler_wrapper/README.md

 - build: builds the actual go binary, assuming it is executed from the folder created by `bundle.py`.

-This allows to copy the sources to a Chrome OS / Android package, including the build script, and then build from there without a dependency on toolchain-utils itself.
+This allows to copy the sources to a ChromeOS / Android package, including the build script, and then build from there without a dependency on toolchain-utils itself.